sarahfoudaa/Arabic-Name-Entity-Recognition-/README.md

   * Step 1: Building the API
   Fastapi
 app.py containing all the instructions on the server-side the user/client sends a request to the uvicorn server which interacts with the API to trigger the prediction model.
+run the API
 ```
 uvicorn app:app --reload
 ```